bernatferragut/MESSAGE-PROJECT/2.Concept2Realization/PROJECT-304-EN.md

-. *Include a link to my last exhibition LLULL at Universite de Montreal* . *Include my new studies on the Cylinder - Generative Art* . *Latest Prints - Combine NodeBox Art*
+. *Include a link to my last exhibition LLULL at Universite de Montreal* . *Include my new studies on the Cylinder - Generative Art* . *Latest Prints - The Message - Combine NodeBox Art*